JakobRogstadius/MOSTACHI/README.md

 - `[scenario name]/*.routes.txt` - contains information about cost-minimizing choices made for each route, vehicle type and year,
 - `[scenario name]/*.stats.txt` - contains summary statistics for the scenario,
 - `run_log_YYYY-MM-DD_HH-MM.stats.txt` - contains all summary statistics appended in one file, if multiple scenarios are run as a batch.

+Example output files are provided in `/data/example output`.

 ***TODO: Provide examples how to interpret results in Python***